THEN01EXPLORER/Auralis/VIDEO_SCRIPT.md

 > "Let me show you.
 Here's a simple Ethereum contract with a classic vulnerability."
 **Action:** Paste vulnerable bank contract

-**[1:30-1:50] Run Analysis**
+**[1:30-1:45] Run Analysis**
 **Narration:**
 > "Click Analyze.
 Within seconds, Auralis identifies multiple vulnerabilities.
 See the risk score?
-75 out of 100—this contract is dangerous."
+85 out of 100—this contract is dangerous."
 **Action:** Click Analyze button, show results loading

-**[1:50-2:10] Show Results**
+**[1:45-2:00] Show Results**
 **Narration:**
 > "Each vulnerability shows its detection source.
 This reentrancy issue was found by both static analysis AND AI—that's why it's marked 'Hybrid' with 95% confidence."
 **Action:** Point to source badges and confidence scores

-**[2:10-2:30] Show Fix Feature**
+**[2:00-2:15] Show Fix Feature**
 **Narration:**
 > "But here's the game-changer.
 Click 'Show Fix.'
 Auralis doesn't just find bugs—it shows you exactly how to fix them.
-Detailed explanation, working code example, best practices.
-This is what developers actually need."
+Detailed explanation, working code example, best practices."
 **Action:** Click Show Fix button, scroll through remediation

+**[2:15-2:45] Repository Scanner (WOW Feature)** **Narration:**
+> "And here's where it gets even better.
+Paste a GitHub repository URL—any public repo with Solidity contracts.
+Click Analyze Repo.
+Auralis clones it, finds every contract, and analyzes them all.
+See these tabs?
+Each one is a different file.
+Three contracts analyzed in seconds.
+This is how you audit an entire project at once."
+**Action:** Paste GitHub URL, click Analyze Repo, show loading, then click through file tabs showing different results

 ---

-### [2:30-3:00] IMPACT & CALL TO ACTION
+### [2:45-3:00] IMPACT & CALL TO ACTION
 **Visual:** Show architecture diagram, AWS logos **Narration:**
 > "Auralis makes smart contract security accessible to every developer.
-Fast analysis.
-Clear insights.
-Actionable fixes.
+Analyze single contracts or entire repositories.
+Fast, accurate, actionable.
 Built entirely on AWS: Bedrock for AI, Lambda for compute, Amplify for hosting.
-This is the future of blockchain security—and it's available now."

-**Visual:** Show live URL
-**Narration:**
-> "Try it yourself at [your-url].
+Try it yourself at [your-url].
 Securing the future of blockchain, one contract at a time."

+**Visual:** Show live URL and fade to end card

 ---